dart-lang/language/working/0260-anonymous-methods/feature-specification.md

 as `let v = e1, _  = v.{ S } in v`, and `e1?..{ S }` is treated as
 `let v = e1 in v != null ? (let _  = v.{ S } in v) : null`.*

+#### Flow analysis

+The flow analysis of an anonymous method invocation recognizes that the code in the body of the anonymous method will be executed exactly once for the unconditional variants, at most once for the conditional variants, and it is recognized that the execution takes place immediately after the evaluation of the receiver.

+*This implies that an assignment to a local variable `v` in the body of an anonymous method does not cause `v` to be considered non-promotable, which makes anonymous methods more convenient to work with than function literals.*

 ### Dynamic semantics

 Consider an anonymous method invocation of one of the forms